ArctosDB/documentation-wiki/_documentation/bulkloader.markdown

 updated, transferred to another data object, or removed for seemingly arbitrary reasons and without warning.
 They’ll probably work over short time-periods, but we offer no guarantees.

+## Processing

+Once a record is marked to load by making ``loaded`` NULL, a script periodically attempts to parse the record into the normalized core Arctos structure.
+This may result in two things:
+    * the record is created and marked for cache refresh, or
+    * an error is returned in the ``loaded`` column

+Records which successfully load must be refreshed in the cache before appearing in the user interfaces.
+Records are refreshed in the order they enter the queue.
+This process often takes less than one minute, but in the case of many thousands of records being queued can take up to several days.
+Reports/Services--->View Statistics--->FLAT status provides a summary of the state of the cache, and may be useful in estimating processing time.

+Note that there is a period of time between successful loading and the cache being refreshed where records are not visible in any user interface.